‘Very Cavallari’ Star Justin Anderson Gets Emotional As He Reveals He Placed Son Up For Adoption At 18

-Justin Anderson is thanking his Instagram followers for this support after revealing that he has a biological son who he placed for adoption nearly 20 years ago.

-The best friend of Kristin Cavallari opened up about his personal story on the Scissoring Isn’t a Thing podcast, available here.
+Justin Anderson is thanking his Instagram followers for their support after revealing that he has a biological son whom he placed for adoption nearly 20 years ago.
+The best friend of Kristin Cavallari opened up about his personal story on the Scissoring Isn’t a Thing podcast, available on Apple Podcasts.

 During the podcast, Anderson revealed that he slept with his high school girlfriend when he was a freshman in college and the encounter resulted in a pregnancy.
 He was 18 at the time.

-Because they were both raised in Mormon households, abortion was not considered.
+Since they were both raised in Mormon households, abortion was not considered.
 Instead, the young couple decided to place their baby up for adoption.
 They met several families before deciding on a couple that they “absolutely loved” for an “open” adoption.

 Anderson came out as gay when he was a junior in college, but the story was not over.